Skip to main content

 Click the arrow to learn what to do while waiting

-Refresh only if the original wait time has passed and the page has stopped updating.
-Refreshing will cause you to lose your place in line, so only refresh if the estimated wait time has been exceeded and the "Last updated at" timestamp is no longer changing.
+2. Refresh only if the page has stopped updating.
+Refreshing will cause you to lose your place in line, so only refresh if the "Last updated at" timestamp is no longer changing.

 Rush registration support is not automatic and must be scheduled ahead of time so we can prepare your site for peak traffic.